KeitumetsiM18/GitHub-Profile/README.md

 I have successfully completed the following professional development assessments as part of my academic and career preparation:

 - ✅ Personality Assessment
 - ✅ Skills and Interests Assessment
-- ✅ Workplace Etiquette Assessment
-- ✅ Business Communication Assessment
 - ✅ Career Development Assessment
 - ✅ Create a CV Assessment
-- ✅ Interview Skills Assessment
-- ✅ Professional Networking Assessment

 ## 👩‍💼 Experience